sameerkhansf/BioSoundSCape_SSU_Computer_Science/README.md

 - **Shrubs** and **Natural Grassland** see **significant confusion**, hurting recall for Grassland.
 - **Wetlands** and **Consolidated Barren** also struggle.

-#### 4.2 Merging “Shrubs” and “Natural Grassland” into a Single Class
+#### 4.2 Merging "Shrubs" and "Natural Grassland" into a Single Class

-To reduce confusion between these visually/spectrally similar categories, we merged them into one label: **“Shrubs and Natural Grassland.”**
+To reduce confusion between these visually/spectrally similar categories, we merged them into one label: **"Shrubs and Natural Grassland."**

 <div>
   <img src="Assets/imageLevelMetrics/1DImageLevelCombined.png" alt="Confusion Matrix Merged" width="600" height="500">